joannajurczuk94/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+The line 4 is a local variable and will be deleted when the function finishes.
+Variable in the outside of the function (line 1) is a global variable

 ## Question 2

 Take a look at the following code: